Get Free Program

 When you look at the game of tennis and the physical demands placed on our bodies, it blows me away how diverse training ideally should be.
 To play good tennis you need to be fit, strong, flexible, have power, and good stamina, but that seems general right?

-If a player can be not only physically adequate in these 9 threads but also excel in them, they will become the best tennis physical version of themselves – A Robust Beast!
+If a player can not only be physically adequate in these 9 threads but also excel in them, they will become the best tennis physical version of themselves – A Robust Beast!
 ROAR haha

 So, you might be asking what are these threads and what are some examples of them?
 Well, don’t worry I am going to share that with you right now!